adultdate/filament-calendar/README.md

 ### Event Drag & Drop

-Callback function that is triggered when you finish dragging and drop an event to a date cell in your calendar.
+Callback function that is triggered when you finish dragging and drop an event to a date cell in your filament-calendar.

 To handle the callback, first enable it by overriding the `eventDragEnabled` property: